Voortrekker (yacht)

-Voortrekker is a 50 ft racing yacht that became famous for placing first on handicap in the 1968 Single-Handed Trans-Atlantic Race and for placing second in the 1982/83 BOC Challenge despite being 14 years old and considered obsolete.
+Voortrekker is a 50 ft racing yacht that became famous for placing first on handicap in the 1968 Single-Handed Trans-Atlantic Race and for placing second in the BOC Challenge in 1982/83 when it was 14 years old and had been considered obsolete.

 History

 The Springbok Ocean Racing Trust announced that South Africa would have an entrant in the 1968 Single-Handed Trans-Atlantic Race and began fundraising to build a yacht.
 A design was ordered from Ricus van de Stadt and the order to build her was placed with Thesens of Knysna.
 Originally designed as a ketch, she was later re-rigged as a racing sloop by Brian Lello.
 Lello was the then-editor of the SA Yachting magazine, who created a technical outline of what was needed to create a race-winner.
 This outline was sent to Van de Stadt who then created the design for Voortrekker.
 Thesens of Knysna won the tender and quoted R35,000 for the construction.
 However, no financial backers came forward so Dr Anton Rupert of the Rembrandt Group offered to guarantee payment so that construction could begin.

 At the same time the Trust began looking for a skipper and Bruce Dalling was selected to be her first skipper.
 Dalling took Voortrekker to first place on handicap in the Observer Transatlantic Race.
 His success in this race led to a surge of interest in sailing in South Africa.

-In 1969 Voortrekker was handed over to the South African Navy Sailing Association, to be used for sail training and to take part in ocean racing for South Africa.
+In 1969, Voortrekker was handed over to the South African Navy Sailing Association, to be used for sail training and to take part in ocean racing for South Africa.

 1982/83 BOC Challenge

-In 1982 Voortrekker (branded Altech Voortrekker to reflect its sponsorship by Altech) entered the BOC Challenge.
+In 1982, Voortrekker (branded Altech Voortrekker to reflect its sponsorship by Altech) entered the BOC Challenge.
 Voortrekker was skippered by Navy Warrant Officer Bertie Reed and was 17 years old at that time, the oldest boat in the fleet.
 Reed described her as the "fastest, most uncomfortable, prettiest 50-footer around".

 Due to her age and being pitted against competitors using the latest technologies and materials available at the time, Voortrekker was considered obsolete.
 Despite this, Reed placed second across the line and first on handicap, behind the yacht Credite Agricole, which had been purpose-built for this race.